point-source/fpvalidate/README.md

 // Usage of custom extensions
 final passwordResult = 'MyP@ssw0rd'
-    .field('Password')
+    .trust('Password')
     .isStrongPassword()
-    .validateEither();
+    .verifyEither();

 final ageResult = 25
-    .field('Age')
+    .trust('Age')
     .isEmploymentAge()
-    .validateEither();
+    .verifyEither();
 ```

 ### Error Handling

-fpvalidate provides a comprehensive error handling system with specific error types for different validation scenarios.
+trust_but_verify provides a comprehensive error handling system with specific error types for different validation scenarios.
 This allows for better debugging and more precise error handling in your applications.

 ### Error Types